Totalvery/totalvery/readme.md

 - Using Django REST Framework to build API
 - Connecting MongoDB with Django for better performance
 - Using Python Requests library to send query and get data from external websites or APIs

+## To-do

+- [x] Create a Totalvery API that returns a restaurant list around the user and the information of a restaurnat by aggregating data from all the delivery apps
+- [x] Connect a MongoDB
+- [x] Implement functionality to filter restaurants based on the user preference
+- [ ] Function that enable users adjust their expected cart size
+- [ ] Implement functionality to enable users to link their account with UberEats, Doordash and GrubHub, which helps Totalvery provide more reliable information about estimated fees

 ## Author